 It’s recommended that you try a few platforms to determine which one is the best for your sports betting needs.
 Odds, bonuses, games, and restrictions vary from online casino to casino, so make sure to do your due diligence before making a decision.

-Note — it’s only legal to place wagers through these apps if you are 21 years and older, regardless of where you choose to play.
+Note — it’s only legal to place wagers through these apps if you are 21 years old or attempting to place bets outside of the Sagebrush State.

 What Sports Can You Bet on Online in Nevada?

 If you’re looking to expand outside of online poker then sportsbooks operating in nevada are a logical move.
 The types of sports you are allowed to bet on in Nevada is dictated by the Nevada Gaming Control Board and is one of the most accessible in the United States.
 The following is a list of sports allowed to be wagered on but is not a complete list.
 A good rule of thumb is that if a sport is available on your chosen sportsbook app then it is legal to bet on since the sportsbook apps must be in compliance with Nevada law.

 It wasn’t always the case but now you can also bet on collegiate sports in Nevada.

 Other popular regulated sports available in Nevada include: